jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 # Web Scraping with Python

-In this repository we will look at the essientials and fundamentals of web scraping.
+In this repository we will look at the essentials and fundamentals of web scraping.
 This web scraper will be created within the Python Jupyter Notebook IDE and use **numpy**, **pandas**, **request**, and **BeautifulSoup** libraries.
-It is possible to use a standard Python IDE with proper preperations, but for this repository it is advised to use the online Colab provided below for it includes the essiential libraries.
+It is possible to use a standard Python IDE with proper preparations, but for this repository it is advised to use the online Colab provided below for it includes the essential libraries.
 Credit and video belongs to Wyatt Phillips.
 Here is a video link to the [full tutorial](https://www.youtube.com/watch?v=Ssi1A8FAAFI) on youtube!

 ## Colab Setup